lucazav/ppscore-in-r/README.md

 [Using The Predictive Power Score in R](https://medium.com/@lucazav)

-I have also collected all the R code needed to reproduce the examples shown in the post in this repository.
+I also have collected all the R code needed to reproduce the examples shown in the blog post into this repository.
 Here are some graphs obtained thanks to the aforementioned R code.
 The PPScore version used to get the shown results is 1.1.0.